JAnicaTZ/TreeOfKnowledge/PROJECT-STATUS.md

 TREE may report whether a conclusion follows.

-TREE must never convert that conclusion into a claim that an action is authorized, admissible or executable.
+TREE does not convert a logical conclusion into a claim that an action is authorized, admissible or executable.

 ---